-There is actually no reason for a Christian to ever burnout.
+There is no reason for a Christian to ever burn out.

 If we could live full time in that place of rest, where there is perfect peace and joy and trust and provision, and just rest in God’s arms of love and let Him carry us, then there is no burnout.

 Our spirits are renewed each morning.
 We are commanded to constantly be filled with the Holy Spirit.
 The Spirit in us is to be a flowing fountain, a constant source of life.

 We feel the burnout physically, but it starts somewhere else.
 It starts with stress.
 What is stress?
 It’s our response to pressure.

 When you are under pressure, being squeezed is love and joy and peace what comes out?
 Too often it’s frustration, anger, complaining, or anything but Jesus.
-That’s where the burnout comes in.
+That’s where burnout comes in.

-That stress is literally trying to kill your body.
+That stress is trying to kill your body.
 A little stress can get you motivated and moving, but it’s not a sustainable force of productivity.
 It ends with a crash.

 The only sustainable life is life in Christ.
 Although God designed our bodies to rest, we can also see a distinct lack of physical rest in the life of Christ and Paul.